JuliaGtk/Gtk4.jl/README.md

 Most of the code for GLib support (`GType`, `GValue`, `GObject`, etc.) was copied with minor changes from [Gtk.jl](https://github.com/JuliaGraphics/Gtk.jl).
 This includes integration of the GLib main loop with Julia's event loop.

+Documentation for this package can be found [here](https://juliagtk.github.io/Gtk4.jl/dev/).
 Complete GTK documentation is available at [https://www.gtk.org/docs](https://www.gtk.org/docs).

 ## CURRENT STATUS
-Gtk4.jl seems to work well on Linux (64 bit), but is not recommended on Mac or Windows at this time.
-It might work for you but be prepared for trouble.
-It is definitely not working on 32 bit systems because of a deficiency with how GObject introspection is done.
+With a recent update of GTK4_jll to 4.6.9, Gtk4.jl is less buggy on Mac and Windows than before.
+It is not recommended on 32 bit systems because of a deficiency with how GObject introspection is done here.